Cam Gallagher Preview, Player Props: Guardians vs. Angels

 Cam Gallagher At The Plate

-- He has not hit a long ball in his 47 games this season.
+- He has not gone deep in his 48 games this season.

-- In five games this year (10.6%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (10.4%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.